JhulFramework/JIC/README.md

 ### Requirement

  - PHP Version >= 5.6
- - jic/\_data directory mut be writable by PHP
+ - jic/\_data directory must be writable by PHP

 ### Installation ( as it is )